-Use this text box to record any other information relevant to the performance of the partner.
-If there is insufficient space, a separate PDF can be uploaded to AidWorks.
-Advise here where additional information can be found, if applicable.
+there is in ext box to record any other information relevant to the performance of the partner.
+If exufficient space, a separate PDF can be uploaded to AidWorks.
+Advise here where I information can be found, if applicable.

-Partner Acknowledgement
+knowledgement lorse this Partner Performance Assessment

+Name:

+Position:

+Date:

-□ I/we endorse this Partner Performance Assessment
+not endorse this Partner Performance Assessment and attach a written statement g the reasons for this

 Name:

 Position:

 Date: